hypo69/hypo/docs/gemini/consultant/ru/ai/openai/header.md

 __details__ = ''
 __author__ = settings.get('author', '')
 __copyright__ = settings.get('copyright', '')
-__cofee__ = settings.get('cofee', "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69")
+__cofee__ = settings.get('cofee', 'Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69')
 ```